-Have you recently taken up tennis and are searching for the best tennis racket for beginner?
-We congratulate you on starting this new hobby.
+Have you recently taken up tennis and are searching for the best tennis racket for beginners?
+Let us congratulate you on catching this new interest.
 Tennis is good for maintaining your health, fitness and body strength, as you already know.
 Whether you play tennis for your passion, your hobby, or both, racquets on the ground cannot be underestimated as powerful tools in your journey.

-Out of our selected list of beginner tennis rackets, our top pick is HEAD Ti.S6 due to its lightweight, which gets a more comfortable swing experience in the year.
+Out of our selected list of best novice tennis racquet, our top pick is HEAD Ti.S6 due to its lightweight, which gets a more comfortable swing experience in the year.
 It is ideal for newbies & beginners because you will have a huge sweet spot to get a good strike.

 You might be in a hurry or looking to make a purchase decision right now.
 Rather than explaining everything in this guide, we strongly recommend you give a read to the ultimate buying guide for the best tennis racquets.
 All of the products that are displayed here are according to that dedicated buying guide.